SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 When building kits, think of buying things in quantities that can be divided between several kits.
 All types of cordage, fish hooks, lighters, many items can be bought cheaper in bigger packs and then split up.

 Buy a roll of braided nylon cord in a couple of weights.
-I like a lighter cord around 150 lb and a heavy cord of around 350lb knot strength.
+I like a light cord at around 150 lb and a heavy cord at around 350 lb knot strength.

 Paracord is great to have along also, but bulkier so I save it for bigger kits.

 Cut off 15-30 ft lengths and roll it around 3 fingers then slide it off your fingers and wrap it with electrical tape.
 Having it wrapped up like that keeps it from tangling anything in your pockets and ready for when it is needed.

 This is cheap, light, and can go right in the jacket pockets with a lighter and small knife.
 The cordage can really make a difference in many cases:

 - trying to lash a shelter together